chippokiddo/disableyoutubefeatures/.github/README.md

+# Disable YouTube Features

+User script that:

-# Remove YouTube Shorts
+- hides and removes YouTube Shorts
+- disables Ambient Mode

-User script that hides and removes YouTube Shorts on desktop and on mobile.
+on desktop and on mobile.

 ## Install